You have money to put into Bitcoin. Should you buy all at once, or spread your purchases over weeks and months?

 Complexity Set and forget Requires conviction and timing

-The table reveals a clear pattern: lump sum tends to win on pure returns, while DCA wins on risk management, accessibility, and emotional sustainability.
-Which set of tradeoffs matters more depends entirely on your situation.
+The pattern is clear: lump sum tends to win on raw returns, while DCA wins on risk management, accessibility, and emotional sustainability.
+Which tradeoffs matter more depends on your situation.

 What the Historical Data Shows